sgf-web-devs/tap-music-player/README.md

 Run gulp and after a bit you should see the console log out that it is ready.
 You can now now push song-play event with a spotify track string through pusher and the player should spin up.
 On endOfTrack, this example will reach out to the web app to find the next song in the list

+Lastly, there is a darkice.cfg sample file to use to optionally broadcast your audio to an icecast server

 Many much refinements to come